ropas/pytea/doc/config.md

 #### `result-only`

-Print final states of paths of Node sides.
-If the analyzer found error, it prints the broken constraint and the source position of that constraint.
-It also prints function call stacks, so users can determine which exact user code is failed.
+Print the final state of each path when the online analyzer is finished.
+If the analyzer found error, it will print the conflicted constraint and the source position of that constraint.
+It also prints the call stack in order to determine which user code is exactly failed.

 It also prints **Warnings**.
 Warnings contains **Unimplemented function call and module import**, so if you have met some false warnings about unimplemented API that we have not implemented, please make issue and notify us.

 #### `reduced`

-In addition to the above, print every value assingned to variables in the environment at the stopped position (i.e., dumps reduced environment and heap), and every collected constraint from each path.
+In addition to the above, print every value assingned to the variables in the environment (i.e., reduced environment and heap) at the stopped position.
+It also prints every collected constraint from each path.

-Constraints are divided by three classes.
+Each constraint is divided by three classes.

+- **Hard Constraint**
-- **Hard Constraint** (Dark Gray): Initialization condition of each symbolic variable.
-Produced from for loop (index range) or unknown tensor initialization (marks each dimension should be non-zero).
+  - **Initial Constraint** (Dark Gray): Initialization condition of each symbolic variable.
+Produced from a for loop (index range) or any unknown tensor initialization which is marked that each dimension should be non-zero.
   - **Path Constraint** (Yellow): Branch condition (e.g., `if ...` in Python syntax).
-- **Soft Constraint** (White): Conditions required by each API.
-It can be violated, that means, if this constriant is violated, there is an error.
+- **Soft Constraint** (White): Safety conditions required by each tensor-related API.
+This kind of constraint should not be violated under the previous Hard constraints (i.e. under all possible input values).

 #### `full`

-In addition to the above, print every raw dump of environments and python.
-It also prints PyTea IR (internal representation) translation result of the entry file.
-You may not want this option.
+In addition to the above, print raw dump of the PyTea environment object.
+It also prints the PyTea IR (internal representation) translation of the entry file.
+You may not use this option.

 ## Full Configurations

+For the up-to-date configuration, see [pyteaOptions.ts](../packages/pytea/src/service/pyteaOptions.ts)

 ```typescript
 export type PyCmdArgs = { [option: string]: boolean | number | string };